erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.14.7

+- FIX: `Select` when using `multiple` keeps the dropdown open, `dropdownOptions` and `classes` are passed on creation.
+- `Select`, `Options`, `Radios` use `initialValue` instead of `checkedId` (which is deprecated but still working).
+The rationale is that the checked values are only read initially, when the component is created.

 v0.14.5

 - FIX: `Options` and `Radios` no longer use `h6` element for labels, so they behave more like other labels.